sdruskat/2019-09-30-allianz-ag-software-publikationen/die-hard-derse19.md

 Problem:

 - ANNIS 3: AQL queries are mapped to SQL queries and executed by PostgreSQL
 - ANNIS 4: custom in-memory graph-based search engine written in Rust, which directly executes AQL [@Krause2019]

-All old reference links should still work.
+All old reference links should still work because the query results are part of the research results.

 . . .